 MediaCom: All brands were grappling with the challenge of what eCommerce meant for their businesses before COVID-19.
 It was a long-term issue on everyone’s agenda.
 The acceleration of online retail during the pandemic made it a more immediate challenge.

 Transformation in the structure of marketing teams must be coupled with transformation in thinking.
 A new model for brand building is needed that starts with the consumer.
 However, it is easy to get caught up in the data, but we still need to build brands through storytelling, meaning and purpose.
 Therefore, understanding how to create meaningful and creative brand experiences will be crucial.

 MediaCom Reflection: The pandemic accelerated eCommerce but it also disrupted the flow of trade, and we can expect it to take a while to recover yet.
 We may never see a full return to the type of globalisation that we have been living through in recent years.
-There are still some key areas for growth: with so much competition in most categories, customer membership will be an even more crucial component of consumer management.
+There are still some key areas for growth: with heavy competition in most categories, customer membership will be an even more crucial component of consumer management.
 Likewise, social commerce will come to the fore in the next few months – platforms such as TikTok and Twitter are new players keen to be part of that story.
 Additionally, finding sustainable solutions for returns and recycling will dramatically transform the way eCommerce operates.
 The future is full of possibilities for brands who swiftly adapt and reimagine how they interact with consumers in this new eCommerce era.